MicrosoftEdge/WebView2Feedback/specs/WebResourceRequestedWorkers.md

 cpp_quote("DEFINE_ENUM_FLAG_OPERATORS(COREWEBVIEW2_WEB_RESOURCE_REQUEST_SOURCE);")

 [uuid(1cc6a402-3724-4e4a-9099-8cf60f2f93a1), object, pointer_default(unique)]
-interface ICoreWebView2: IUnknown {
+interface ICoreWebView2_16: ICoreWebView2_15 {
   /// Extends AddWebResourceRequestedFilter to support events from shared
   /// and service workers.
 To receive all raised events filters have to be added
   /// before main page navigation.
-  /// Because service worker runs separately from main page its WebResourceRequested
+  /// Because service worker runs separately from any one HTML document its WebResourceRequested
-  /// will be raised for all webviews which are subscribed to
+  /// will be raised for all CoreWebView2s that have appropriate filters added in the
-  /// COREWEBVIEW2_WEB_RESOURCE_REQUEST_SOURCE_SERVICE_WORKER request source.
+  /// corresponding CoreWebView2Environment.
-  /// It is recommended to enable WebResourceRequested filter for service workers
+  /// You should only add a WebResourceRequested filter for
+  /// COREWEBVIEW2_WEB_RESOURCE_REQUEST_SOURCE_SERVICE_WORKER on
-  /// only on a main WebView to avoid handling the same WebResourceRequested
+  /// one CoreWebView2 to avoid handling the same WebResourceRequested
   /// event multiple times.
   ///
   /// For more information about web resource requested filters, navigate to